yasir-design/Sample-Size-Calculator/README.md

-# Calculator - Calculating the Sample Size of a Dataset using Statistics
+# Calculating the Sample Size of a Dataset using Statistics

 ## Introduction